Khushi-Balekundri/smart-vehicle-counter/README.md

 ## Vehicle Counting Logic

 - YOLOv11 detects vehicles in each frame
-- DeepSORT assigns unique tracking IDs
+- ByteTrack assigns unique tracking IDs
 - A counting line/zone is defined
 - Each vehicle is counted only once when crossing the zone
 - Persistent IDs help prevent double counting across frames